Surfshark Antivirus Review 2023: How Good Is It?

 What Is Surfshark Antivirus?

-Surfshark Antivirus ⇱ is a cyber security tool that guards against malware, such as viruses and Trojan horses.
-It isn't available as a standalone program, but only as part of the Surfshark One Security Suite, which also includes a VPN, a safe-search tool (Surfshark Search), and data leak protection (Surfshark Alert).
+Surfshark Antivirus* is a cybersecurity tool that guards against malware like viruses and Trojan horses.
+It's only available as part of the Surfshark One Security Suite, which also includes a VPN, a safe-search tool (Surfshark Search), and data leak protection (Surfshark Alert).

 Combines a VPN with antivirus protection